 The five-year program consists of two distinct phases: The Pre-Professional Phase (years 1-3), and the Professional Phase (years 4 -5).
 The curriculum for the Professional phase is further divided into a Didactic and Clinical period.

-This consists of 27 months of continuous study in the clinical sciences.
+This consists of 24 months of continuous study in the clinical sciences.
 The first 12 months are didactic and include classroom and laboratory work in basic and applied medical science.
-The final 15 months are clinical and include six 6-week rotations and two 3-month preceptorships.
+The final 12 months are clinical rotations.
 These are performed at local, regional, and national clinical sites such as hospitals and medical offices, providing experiences in the areas of pediatrics, surgery, orthopedic surgery, obstetrics and gynecology, psychiatry, and emergency room medicine.
-During this phase students will be required to complete a Professional Contribution paper/project, or Thesis.
+During this phase students will be required to complete a Professional Contribution paper/project or Thesis.

-In the fifth year of the program eligible students will be able to apply for specialty tracks to focus their graduate education and clinical acumen.
-These tracks are General PA Studies (Primary Care), Orthopedics and Sports Medicine, Hospitalist, Pediatrics, General Surgery, and Emergency Medicine.
-Students will have to petition to enter the Specialty tracks and the enrollment will be limited to 3-4 students per track.
-The Preceptorship and Thesis and/or Professional Contribution will likewise be defined by the track the student has chosen.
+In the fifth year of the program, eligible students will be able to apply for specialty tracks to focus their clinical exposure and acumen.
+These tracks are General Medicine (Primary Care), Orthopedics/Sports Medicine, Hospitalist (In-patient Medicine), Pediatrics, General Surgery, and Emergency Medicine.
+Students will have to apply to the Specialty track of interest, and enrollment will be limited.
 The tracks serve to allow students an opportunity to refine their clinical abilities within an area of specialization.
 These tracks do not make a student a specialist.
 No certification is conferred beyond that of the M.S. in PA Studies.